Mitarai Digital Folio

 Act 5 93

-Friar Laurence’s dramatic peak falls in Act 5 with 93 lines — the act where the role carries the most weight on stage.
+Friar Laurence’s dramatic peak falls in Act 5 with 93 lines.

 Voice signature